Philtoft/bachelorprojekt/README.md

-# QGAR - Question Generation Answering RRR
+# QGAR - Question Generation Answering Responder

-Welcome to the `QGAR Project` - a flashcard generation application.
+Welcome to the `QGAR Project` - a note-processing and flashcard generation application.

-If you want to run the application please read the [Prerequisites section](#1-prerequisites).
+If you want to run the application, please read the [Prerequisites section](#1-prerequisites).

 </br>